bigcommerce/dev-docs/docs/api-docs/getting-started/building-apps-bigcommerce/building-apps.md

 ### Remove User Request (Optional)

 If you have not enabled [multi-user support](#multi-user-support), you will not provide a Remove User Callback URI and can ignore this section.
 If you enable multi-user support, you can optionally specify a Remove User Callback URI.
 It must be fully qualified, publicly available, and served over TLS/SSL.
-BigCommerce will send a GETrequest to your Remove User Callback URI when a store admin revokes a user’s access to your app.
+BigCommerce will send a GET request to your Remove User Callback URI when a store admin revokes a user’s access to your app.

 **Example -- Get Request sent to the Remove User URI**